Emissions Advisory Services

 ⇒ What is it?

-Commencing in 2020, Canadian oil and gas producers will be required to implement methane Leak Detection and Repair (LDAR) programs 1-3 times annually across a range of assets.
+Commencing in 2020, Canadian oil and gas producers are required to implement methane Leak Detection and Repair (LDAR) programs 1-3 times annually across a range of assets.
 Default measurement approaches involve effective, but labor-intensive, methods such as EPA Method 21 and Optical Gas Imaging (OGI).
-However, the incoming regulations also allow producers to design their own Alternative LDAR programs that incorporate innovative technologies.
+However, the regulations also allow producers to design their own Alternative LDAR programs that incorporate innovative technologies.
 If approved, these alternative programs could incorporate a triage system, relying first on inexpensive regional-scale methane screening tools (sensors, vehicle-based, satellite), followed by smaller-scale EPA Method 21/OGI only where required.

 ⇒ What are the advantages of Alternative LDAR?